This first article appears in the

 dream body (the totality and wholeness of the client) with

 reverence and awe.
-Through the many techniques available that
+Through the many techniques and holds

 Problems such as the ones mentioned above can create an